 Native American style flutes by SevenWinds

-I prefer to call my flutes North American wood flutes because it is a more accurate description of flutes being made today.
+I prefer to call my flutes North American wood flutes, or Native style, because it is a more accurate description of flutes being made today.
 The only similarity of flutes today compared to those made by Native Americans 200 years ago is they both have two chambers, a slow air chamber and a resonant bore chamber.
 This trait separates the flute from all of the other flutes in the world.
 Flutes today are tuned to conventional European music standards, whereas those of yesterday were tuned and played by the maker to what they felt was correct.

 Why play a flute?